Akshat2512/ChatWave/README.md

 ### Memory Retention
  Chat conversations are managed both on server side using psql database and on client side using redux persists.

+### Features Missing
+- Notifications feature is missing
+- App will not work in background

 ## Impact
 - Improved UI/UX design, making the application user-friendly.

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).